wuhouming/TawPipe/README.md

 # Topology-Aware Weight Pipeline Parallelism (TawPipe)

-This is the implementation of the AAAI 2026 paper [Topology-Aware Weight Pipeline Parallelism for Accelerating Long-Context Large Models Training](http://arxiv.org/abs/2511.xxxxx).
+This is the implementation of the AAAI 2026 paper [TawPipe: Topology-Aware Weight Pipeline Parallelism for Accelerating Long-Context Large Models Training](http://arxiv.org/abs/2511.xxxxx).

 Tawipe is a communication-efficient framework that fully exploits device topology and hierarchical bandwidth in distributed clusters.
 TawPipe introduces a topology-aware weight scheduling mechanism to optimize intra-node and inter-node communication patterns, reducing transfer volume while maximizing bandwidth utilization.